rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on title: <CITE>Space for initial letter of first word of title left blank by printer.</CITE>
 >Note on item (optional): <CITE>[Library's] copy: Initial letter executed in red and blue ink.</CITE>

-If a guide letter has been printed, transcribe it without square brackets.
+<a name="0.5.36.2">0.5.36.2</a> If a guide letter has been printed, transcribe it without square brackets.
 In case of doubt about whether a printed guide letter is present, transcribe the letter without square brackets.

 >Example:
 >Title proper: <CITE>Historiarum libri XXXV</CITE>
 >Note on title: <CITE>Space for initial letter of first word of title left blank by printer.</CITE>
 >Note on item (optional): <CITE>LC copy: Printed guide letter "H" at beginning of title not executed in manuscript.</CITE>

-Make a [note on item](DCRMR/notes-on-items/Note-on-item) to indicate the presence or absence of manuscript execution in the copy, if considered important (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).
+<a name="0.5.36.3">0.5.36.3</a> Make a [note on item](DCRMR/notes-on-items/Note-on-item) to indicate the presence or absence of manuscript execution in the copy, if considered important (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X)).

-### [0.5.6.5 Adjacent elements within a single area]
+### [0.5.X.X Adjacent elements within a single area]

 **ALT note: this doesn't belong here any more -- maybe in the MARC21 appendix?**

-If adjacent elements are to be enclosed in square brackets, each is enclosed in its own pair of square brackets.
+<a name="0.5.XX">0.5.X.X</a> If adjacent elements are to be enclosed in square brackets, each is enclosed in its own pair of square brackets.

 >Example:
 ><CITE>[Springland, Pa.] : [W. Burch], [1808]</CITE>

-## 0.5.7 Inaccuracies, misprints, etc.
+## 0.5.37-39 Inaccuracies, misprints, etc.

 **ALT note: pre-3R RDA, in 1.7.9, instructed catalogers to transcribe inaccuracies as they appeared unless the instructions for a specific element indicated otherwise.
 If considered important, one coudl make a note and/or record a variant title.
 The RBMS PS instructed one to make a variant title if the inaccuracy was in the first 5 words, and gave an Alternative to use sic and i.e. in the transcription.**